 Peppertree Villa by Luigi Rosselli Architects

-This luxurious 1920s villa recently redesigned by Luigi Rosselli Architects is located in Sydney, Australia.
+Peppertree Villa is a luxurious 1920s villa recently redesigned by Luigi Rosselli Architects located in Sydney, Australia.

 Photography by Prue Ruscoe